"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 The Morning After

 The words hit me like a physical blow.
-I gasped, my chest tightening as my mind raced to reconcile the surreal dream with the breaking news.
-Unnerved and deeply confused, I replayed the events of the early morning hours—the glowing figure, his insistence on being River Phoenix, the black void that had encircled us.
-And now, here I was, hearing that the person who had supposedly visited me had died at 1:51 a.m. on October 31, Pacific Standard Time—the exact timeframe during which my dream had unfolded in Central Florida.
+My chest tightened as my mind raced to reconcile the strange dream with the breaking news.
+Unnerved and confused, I replayed the dream events of the early morning hours, the glowing figure, his insistence on being River Phoenix, the black void that had encircled us.
+And now, here I was, hearing that the person who had supposedly visited me had died at 1:51 a.m. on October 31, Pacific Standard Time, around the same timeframe during which my dream had unfolded for me in Central Florida.

 How was this possible?
 Could it really have been the ghost of River Phoenix appearing in my dream?
 If so, why had he come incognito, and what connection could we possibly have?
-These questions spiraled in my mind, filling me with equal parts wonder and unease.
+I found it difficult to accept that I was even entertaining such questions, yet they persisted, filling me with equal parts wonder and confusion.

-I was so unsettled by the experience that I called out sick from work, unable to focus on anything but the strange occurrence.
-I retreated to my bedroom, locking the door behind me as if to seal myself off from the outside world.
-With Goth music playing softly in the background, I tried to process what had happened, journaling furiously and channeling my confusion into creative activities.
-But no matter how much I wrote or how many times I replayed the dream in my head, I couldn’t dismiss it as mere imagination.
+I was so unsettled by the experience that I called out sick from work, unable to focus on anything but the occurrence.
+I retreated to my bedroom, sealing myself off from the outside world.
+With music playing in the background, I tried to process what had happened, journaling and directing my confusion into creative activities.
+But no matter how much I wrote or how many times I replayed the dream in my head, I couldn’t dismiss it as mere coincidence.

-As I wrestled with the possibility that River Phoenix had truly visited me, an intuitive feeling began to take shape, deep in my gut.
+As I wrestled with the possibility that River Phoenix had truly visited me, an intuitive feeling began to take shape in my gut.
 The dream hadn’t been about River Phoenix at all.
 He was a symbol, an instrument designed to make the experience unforgettable.
 Someone else had come through, borrowing the actor’s identity at the precise moment of his death to leave an indelible mark on my memory.
-The synchronicity of it all—the timing, the vividness, the name—was too perfect to ignore.
+The synchronicity of it all was too perfect to ignore.

-This realization didn’t lessen the impact of the dream; if anything, it deepened its significance.
-Whoever this being was, they had orchestrated the encounter with such precision that I would carry it with me for years to come.
+This realization didn’t lessen the impact of the dream.
+If anything, it deepened its significance.
+Whoever this being was, they had orchestrated the encounter with such precision that it would remain intact as I carried it into the present.
 And it worked.
-The dream remains one of the most poignant and mysterious experiences of my life.
+The dream remains one of the most vivid experiences of my life.

 For many years after that night, I would find myself returning to the same question: If that wasn’t River Phoenix, then who was it?